fmatter/cariban_nps/overview.md

 > that  like  QP   what  like  who   Emph-Emph  in.hand
 > ‘Is this how it will be?
 How, in whose hands?’</pre>

--   n (confused by the addressee involvement here):
+-   other (confused by the addressee involvement here):

 > (lester-eugene-personal-narrative-021) Akawaio (Caesar-Fox 2003)
 > <pre>